rjust/defects4j/README_DEVELOPER.md

 ### Setting up Gradle
 Gradle is downloaded from `HOST_URL`.
-As the reproducible bugs in the defect4j project repositories are several years old, we must to an older version of gradle to build the code defects in the Mockito repository.
+As the reproducible bugs in the defect4j project repositories are several years old, we must use an older version of gradle to build the code defects in the Mockito repository.
 Version 2.x of Defects4J used Gradle version 2.2.1.
-The current version (3.x) of Defects4J uses version 4.9.
+The current version (3.x) of Defects4J uses Gradle version 4.9.

 ### Setting up utility programs
 These programs are downloaded from: